used PowerMac G4 systems

 Check to make sure before you install that all the major applications you run are Leopard compatible.
 I can't tell you how many people called after Leopard was release singing the blues.
 MacRumors.com has thoughfully put up a list of incompatible programs as well as listed some programs that just have certain issues.
 Before upgrading to Leopard make sure your machine qualifies.
 You need an 867 mhz processor or faster, 512MB of ram, 13GB (really more) of free space, a DVD capable optical, and a 32MB Quartz enabled video card.
 Also remember there is no classic mode in Leopard so if you run older software in classic mode you will need to find alternatives before you upgrade.
 I have had to simplify the machines I install on so often I now start up with only one stick of ram and all PCI cards removed, and of course only the keyboard, mouse and monitor plugged in.
 Lastly and more importantly if you are installing on your old system you should archive and install rather than let the software be updated.
 A clean install is recommended.

 What Leopard needs that most don't have is an 867 mhz or faster G4 processor.
-The Sonnet 1 Ghz G4 Processor upgrade meets that need and at less than $175 shipped it makes short work of not having fast enough processor and of course for a bit more you can go even faster.
 The second thing is a Quartz Extreme support Graphics Card.
 Most all early G4's have the 16 MB ATI AGP Graphics Card.
-We have a somewhat limited selection of graphic upgrade cards these days but the little NVIDIA MX2 will work in most machines for around $50.
-Of course you may need to add a bit more ram, perhaps a DVD burner, USB2 Card, Wireless Card etc. You can easily extend the life of your old trusty G4 for less money than buying new and run the latest operating system if you choose.
+We have a somewhat limited selection of graphic upgrade cards these days but the little NVIDIA MX2 or MX4 will work in most machines.
+Of course you may need to add a bit more ram, perhaps a DVD burner, USB2 Card, Wireless etc. You can easily extend the life of your old trusty G4 for less money than buying new and run the latest operating system if you choose.
 You can do this yourself but if you would rather you can ship your unit here and have us install the upgrades for only a few dollars more, plus get your machine thoroughly cleaned and tested.

 Do you have less than an 867 MHz G4 and want to run Leopard?